Stronger storms with heavy rainfall this evening

 First Alert Forecast

-A Flood Watch remain in effect through Noon on Wednesday for the potential of locally heavy rainfall amounting to 2 to 4 inches.
+HUNTSVILLE, Ala.
+(WAFF) - A Flood Watch remains in effect through Noon on Wednesday for the potential of locally heavy rainfall amounting to 2 to 4 inches.

 Strong to severe thunderstorms may develop this evening ahead of an approaching cold front.
 Heavy rainfall, frequent lightning, strong wind gusts and spin-up tornadoes may be possible with any cells that do develop.
 The severe threat will wind down overnight with lingering rain showers staying through early Wednesday morning.